 Door handles can often add the final finishing touch to your home, so it’s important to pick the perfect handle for your next project.
-We’ve outlined the different door handles available to help you decide which is best, from doorknobs and handles to cabinet pulls and thumb turns.
+We’ve outlined the different types of door handles available to help you decide which is best.

 Lever on backplate handles

 Lever on backplate handles are handles that are supplied with a backplate.
 They are a traditional style handle and can be supplied just as a lever with backplate, with a lever and a lock, or with just a thumb turn, most commonly used for bathrooms.
-The backplate provides an opportunity to choose from a range of styles, from the classic shape, to square, curved or even fleur de lys styled backplates for more traditional buildings.
+The backplate provides an opportunity to choose from a range of styles, from the classic shape to a square, curved or even fleur-de-lys styled backplates for more traditional buildings.

 Lever on rose handles